munhitsu/CRAttributes/README.md

 ## future potential optimisations
 - var string: String - make our own String subclass and implement subscript and/or other used methods
+- remember location per each peerID (At least for the current) and search location from the last location
+- implement iterator for the above
 - binary tree initialised on every note load
 - compare full binary tree with binary tree and list search for last 20 elements
 - preload all related objects on document open